justi/color-filters-for-woocommerce/readme.txt

 3. Filters on front-end

 == Changelog ==

+= 1.2 =
+* Feature: Added an option to Color Filters Widget for hiding empty colors
+* Feature: Added an option to Color Filters Widget for including the number of assigned products
+* Tweak: Reduce space between colors when layout is color
+* Tweak: Added language (.po) file

 = 1.1.1 =
 * Feature: Added the color next to its text in admin side